hahn80/titan-turbojet-docs/converter/dominance.md

 - target: name of the output column (revenue).
 - bins: list of dominance percentages:
 For example, bins: [10, 40], that means we split the dominance levels into strong and weak groups: 0%-10% (C); 10%-40% (B); and 40%-100% (A).
+- `confidence_level`: a number from 0.5 to 0.95 (this number represent 50% to 95% confidence)

 **Output result:**